Where Does Social Media Fit Into B2B Lead Generation?

 For business-to-business lead generation, the LinkedIn social platform is considered the top B2B lead generation out of the popular social platforms, with 80% of social leads generated through the platform.
 Initially only considered a professional networking platform, the platform has never been considered a first choice for traditional social media marketing.
 However, it’s those types of personal and professional relationships made possible by LinkedIn that marketers have found to open doors and lead to more lucrative partnerships.

 LinkedIn is highly effective as a B2B lead generation platform because it removes steps from an otherwise tedious advertising chain and allows your sales team to directly interface with top decision-makers and influencers in businesses operating within your target market segment.
 The platform’s most powerful tools include the ability to launch extremely precise and targeted ads both on the feed and the InMail system, allowing you to reach exactly the types of professionals you need to contact.
+If this is not the platform you want to choose, learn how to find B2B leads with other methods

 To better present yourself as a knowledgeable and reputable source of information, you’ll need to post meaningful and informational content to LinkedIn.
 In the background, because content will increase traffic to your profile, you’ll want to ensure you’ve updated your profile with special attention to including a link to your brand website.
 Taking an SEO approach to keeping your profile fresh and updated with content as well as your organization’s website and contact information shows potential clients that you are the best path to a fantastic business solution.